THE USA LOUSADAS AND THE BARUCH LOUSADAS

 13. Jacob's wife Rachel died in London in 1707 (see reference in note 2 above), so Jacob probably left after that date, most likely in 1717 (see ref 370).

 14. Rachel was significantly older than Aaron #53 whose mother Sarah could not have been Sarah de Almeida.
 Clearly Jacob #740 had lost a wife named Sarah soon before arriving in London.
-A copy of the will of Moses Michael #2601 the father-in-law or Aaron #53 shows Aaron #53 to have been named Aaron Louzada y Zulex.
-From this we deduce Aaron's mother Sarah #3192 was Sarah Zulex.
-This bears on how Jacob #740 left Portugal - see note 6 above.
+Some details of the Curacao will of Moses Michael #2601 the father-in-law of Aaron #53 were sighted by Karen Harkness and appear to show Aaron to have been named Aaron Louzada y Zulex.
+However, this compound Iberian surname is due to a transcription error (see ref 388).
+That is, we do not know after all the surname of Aaron's mother Sarah #3192.
+However, this red herring may have led us to understand how Jacob #740 left Portugal - see note 6 above.

 15. Abigail Papacin Louzada #1525 appears in the NY record of her 25 Jan 1794 marriage as Abigail Lazador.
 In total Bob has found 6 autosomal DNA matches from descendants of that marriage, all with some Jewish ancestry.
 One of these descendants has a GEDmatch kit number A789340 and, as does Bob, she Q-matches Julian at the Cr21 probable Lousada segment 37-38m - but she does not match Bob here (at the Q-match settings selected).
 However she Q-matches both Bob and Jeannine who Q-match each other at the Cr2 probable Lousada segment 218-220m (she does not Q-match Julian here though Jeannine and Bob do).
 Finally, A789340 matches Ed Barrow and Mike Dugdale at the Cr8 probable Lousada segment 52-54m.
 GEDmatch will not currently (24 Jan 2024) allow Q-match inspection under 3cM though it has in the recent past (as during Julian's 8 by 8 study referred to in note 10 above when smaller segments could be used to validate otherwise uncertain overlapping matches).
 While it is no surprise that among the many matches of A789340 one can find Ernest Lloyd Luzadder (see note 10 above), none of their matches occur on our diagnostic Lousada segments on Cr2, 8, and 21.
 Of course, persuasive as this may seem, our diagnostic Lousada segments do not provide conclusive proof, for they are small and require analytic precision not yet generally available as just discussed.